Phil's Spiced Apple Tea Cake

 1tsp vanilla extract or paste

-Core the apple, leave the peel on and chop into small chunks, about 1- 2cm.
+- Core the apple, leave the peel on and chop it into small chunks, about 1- 2cm.

-Allow to cool, turning out of the tin after 10 minutes or so, to cool completely on a wire rack.
+- Allow cooling, turning out of the tin after 10 minutes or so, to cool completely on a wire rack.

-Best enjoyed fresh or freeze on the same day.
+- Best enjoyed fresh or frozen on the same day.

 Tip: Don’t peek and open the oven door until at least the last 10 minutes or the cake may sink.
 Baking times will vary depending on your oven: adjust the time and temperature.